uchouhan/heroku-tailscale-buildpack/README.md

 - ``TAILSCALE_SHIELDS_UP"`` - Block incoming connections from other devices on your Tailscale network.
 Useful for personal devices that only make outgoing connections.
 Defaults to off.
 - ``TAILSCALED_VERBOSE`` - Controls verbosity for the tailscaled command.
 Defaults to 0.
+- ``TAILSCALE_TIMEOUT`` - Maximum amount of time to wait for the Tailscale service to initialize.
+  The duration can be any value parseable by time.ParseDuration().
+Defaults to 0s, which blocks forever.
+Heroku will timeout after its boot timeout is reached (60s by default) and the dyno will crash if the value of this variable is greater.

 The following settings are for the compile process for the buildpack.
 If you change these, you must trigger a new build to see the change.
 Simply changing the environment variables in Heroku will not